How much does chimney cleaning cost?

 Found issues & add-ons

-A Level 2 camera inspection (+$399) adds a full video record of the flue interior — useful after chimney fires or real-estate sales.
-If the tech spots a cracked crown, missing cap, or nest during the sweep, you'll get a written quote before any additional work starts."
+A Level 2 camera inspection (+$149) adds a full video record of the flue interior — useful after chimney fires or real-estate sales.
+(Booked separately, see standalone chimney inspection pricing.)
+If the tech spots a cracked crown, missing cap, or a nest during the sweep, you'll get a written quote before any additional work starts — for crown issues, here's what a crown repair or rebuild costs.

 What you get